bhardwajexploit/zen_words/README.md

-# 📱 QuoteVault — AI-Powered Quote App
+# 📱 ZenWord — AI-Powered Quote App

 QuoteVault is a modern, cloud-based quote discovery and collection app built using **Flutter** and **Supabase**.
 It allows users to explore quotes, save favorites, organize collections, and generate beautiful shareable quote cards.